-The Final Report shall be a public document.
+The Final Report shall be a public document and is limited to 25-pages.
 If the Recipient has obtained confidential status from the CEC and will be preparing a confidential version of the Final Report as well, the Recipient shall perform the following activities for both the public and confidential versions of the Final Report.